Distance: 18.4-mile loop

 Take BART to the Embarcadero BART station (see the Rides by Region section on the Bay Area for tips on riding BART with a bike).
 Climb to street level, and ride the short stretch of Market St. east to the Embarcadero in the shadow of the Ferry Building, which is full of artisanal food shops and other interesting stuff.
 From here we’re going to follow the shoreline north, then west, then south, keeping as close to the water as we can, until we get to Golden Gate Park.

 Ride north on the Embarcadero, following the wide, bold green bike lane.
-If the traffic bothers you, ride on the sidewalk, dodging pedestrians.
+If the traffic bothers you, ride on the sidewalk, dodging pedestrians, which is perfectly acceptable all the way from the Ferry Building to the end of Crissy Field.
 Coit Tower looms on the hill to your L. On your right is a series of numbered Piers.
 Here much of the history of maritime San Francisco was writ, and there’s still a lot of stuff to interest a waterman.
 You pass the Alcatraz ferry terminal, where you can buy a ticket for a tour of the prison, and the Exploratorium, a legendary hands-on science museum that’s one of the City’s best ways to spend a day.
 Soon you near Pier 39 and Fisherman’s Wharf, which almost touch, and you have a route choice.
-Locals and old hands don’t go near either place, so they turn L on North Point St. and skip the crush of tourists, the sensory avalanche, and the trinket shops.
+Locals and old hands don’t go near either place, so they turn L on North Point St. (the green bike lane on Embarcadero will direct you there) and skip the crush of tourists, the sensory avalanche, and the trinket shops.
 But you don’t want to—for a first-timer, it’s a happening, not to be missed.
 Stay by the water and ride past Pier 39 on the sidewalk, among the pedestrians.

 Pier 39 is fun in a P. T. Barnum sort of way, a marketplace of about 100 shops catering to tourists.
 Watch for street performers.
 There’s a colony of sea lions you can see on the L at the far end of Pier 39 itself—just head toward the barking.
 Just past Pier 39 there’s a relatively deserted, pretty pier you can ride out on and see the sea lions from the back side, as well as the best view of Alcatraz in town.
 The Blue and Gold ferry fleet runs sight-seeing tours around the Bay from here, a lovely way to spend half a day.